michaelbradley91/StickySharedResources/README.md

 ----------
 This package is brand new and probably has bugs in it!
 If you find one, email michael.bradley@hotmail.co.uk and I'll look into it if I have time.
 Feel free to clone this repository and work on it yourself if you want.

+I may also have re-invented the wheel - it was fun anyway!

 Features That Might Be Coming
 -----------------------------